robwco/workshop-marketing/index.md

 Would your revenue double?
 Would it turn your on-the-side freelancing into your full-time six-figure consultancy?
 If, overnight, you got the best opportunities automatically instead of sitting and waiting by your phone.

-Or if you could simply reply to people and projects you were excited to work for, straight from your inbox?

-And what if it took minutes (instead of hours) to fill your sales pipeline each morning and then you got to focus exclusively on billable work the rest of the day?
+And what if it took minutes (instead of hours) to fill your sales pipeline each morning and then you got to focus exclusively on billable work for the rest of the day?

 What then?
 Would you add that extra feature to your client's project and blow them away?
 Would you use the free time to go on a walk and clear your head?

-Or would you just spend more time with people you care about?
+Or would you just spend more time with your family?

 ## Let me send you the 8-12 best leads every day so you can wake up focused on winning work.

-You might think this life is impossible.
+You might think effortlessly finding new clients to serve is impossible.
 However, for hundreds of consultancies in Workshop it's a reality.

 I've created a hands-free lead generation service for consultancies looking to make more money building websites (and apps, and logos, and more).